renigmaflea/renigmaflea.github.io/index.md

 ### Application Design

-Renigma Flea is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
-Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Renigma Flea.
+Rainbow Retail Flea is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
+Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Rainbow Retail Flea.

 ## Initialization